K. Kamaraj: Salt march and first election (1930–39)

 In 1930, Kamaraj participated in the Vedaranyam march organized by C. Rajagopalachari (Rajaji) in support of Gandhi's Salt March.
 He was arrested for the first time and was imprisoned in Alipore Jail for almost two years.
 He was released before he served the two-year sentence as the Gandhi–Irwin Pact in 1931.
 In 1931, he was appointed as a member of All India Congress Committee.
-In the next decade, the Congress in Madras province was divided into two led with one being led by Rajaji and the other led by S. Satyamurti.
+In the next decade, the Congress in Madras province was divided into two factions, one led by Rajaji and the other led by S. Satyamurti.
 Kamaraj supported Satyamurti, as he aligned closely with the ideals propagated by him.
 Satyamurti became his political guru while Kamaraj became a trusted aide of Satyamurti.
 In the 1931 elections to the regional unit of the Congress, he helped Satyamurti to win the post of vice-president.
 In 1932, Kamaraj was arrested again on charges of sedition and inciting violence.
 He was sentenced to one year of rigorous imprisonment at Tiruchirappalli.
 He was later transferred to Vellore Central Prison, where he developed an association with revolutionaries like Jaidev Kapoor and Kamal Nath Tewari.
 In 1933-34, Kamaraj was charged with a conspiracy to murder John Anderson, then Governor of Bengal, which was part of a larger Madras Conspiracy Case.
 He was accused of supplying arms but was acquitted due to lack of evidence in 1935.

 On 21 September 1933, a post office and the police station in Virudhunagar were bombed.
-On 9 November, Kamaraj was implicated in the bombing despite the local police inspector giving statement to the contrary.
-Indian police officials along with the British officers engaged in coercive tactics and harassment to try and force a confession in the case.
+On 9 November, Kamaraj was implicated in the bombing despite the local police inspector giving a statement to the contrary.
+Indian police officials along with the British officers engaged in coercive tactics and harassment to try to force a confession in the case.
 Varadarajulu Naidu and George Joseph argued on Kamaraj's behalf in court and the charges were proved to be baseless.
-Despite his acquittal, Kamaraj had sold most of his ancestral properties apart from the house to finance the case.
+Despite his acquittal, Kamaraj had sold most of his ancestral properties except his house to finance the case.
 In the 1934 elections, he organized the campaign for Congress and was appointed the general secretary of the provincial congress committee in 1936.
 In 1937, in the Madras Presidency Legislative Assembly election, Kamaraj was elected as a member of legislative assembly (MLA) with the Congress gaining a simple majority, winning 156 of the 219 seats.